LksWlprn/Opus-Magnum-Philosophicum/README.md

 has been relieved of that responsibility for individuating it.
 So the haecceity of experience is independent of the content of the experience as well as of the objective time of the experience."

+David Lewis argued for answer (1) and (2), proposing that A already contained two subjects who were later separated.
+But this view is absurd, because the mere possibility of replicating a person infinitely, necessitates an infinite amount of subjects residing in every person.
+Only universalism gives a satisfying answer to teleportation.
+The only thing needed for me to persist through time is for my experiences to be immediate in first-person style, being now, here and this.
+This style of experience is what makes it mine.
+Therefore, as long as an experience has that style of immediacy to it, it will be mine.
+A, B and C all experience their experiences in this way and are for that reason the same experiencer.
+Of course there is nothing that decides that either (1) or (2) is right.
+If one thinks clearly about what identity truly is, (3) must be correct.
+A survives in B AND C and there is no paradox, because identity has nothing to do with random psychological attributes, each of us may have.
+Zuboff writes:
+"You don't discover which [conscious being] you are by checking an objective description—that you are the one with a certain name or a certain origin.
+For before you can consider any such objective facts about yourself, you much more simply know that you are the conscious being whose experience is immediate, first-person in its style.
+You are the one that seems to be at the centre.
+But now consider that every conscious being has experience that fully shares that character you thought belonged only to the one that was you—the immediate, first-person character of experience that supposedly distinguishes you from all the others.
+All consciousness in every conscious thing is equally immediate and first-person.
+[...] it falsely seems in each that it is the only one that is me because the specific content of experience in each one is cut off from the specific content in all the others."

 ### Qualia Universals